pfarrell/pigeon_deprecated/README.md

 ## About

-Delicious + Instapaper + Flipboard
+Delicious + Instapaper + Flipboard.
+Well, maybe not Flipboard

 I want content to be automatically captured and placed into a format I can browse offline.